spinnaker/spinnaker.github.io/guides/user/triggers/gcs/index.md

 section](/setup/triggers/google/#receiving-messages-from-google-cloud-storage-gcs)
 since this is where we'll be publishing our files to.

-## 2. Configure a GCS Artifact Account
+## 2. Configure a GCS artifact account

 Follow the [GCS artifact configuration](/setup/artifacts/gcs/).

-## 3. Apply Your Configuration Changes
+## 3. Apply your configuration changes

 Once the Pub/Sub and artifact changes have been made using Halyard, run